Stabbath/ProMod/README.txt

 Customfogl : EsToOpi, Jacob, Sir
 Plugins    : CanadaRox, ProdigySim, Blade, Jahze, Jacob, Tabun, Vintik, Stabby, CircleSquared, Grego, purpletreefactory, Greenice, raziEiL
 VScripts   : Jacob, Tabun, CircleSquared
-Stripper   : Jacob, Blade, Tabun, Stabby, CircleSquared, Visor Testing    : Ammo, bink, Button, cepS, Critical, Cuda, Dolemite, DustY, epilimic, Fever, Fig, hoveller, K9, Kobra, Laugh, Lazy, Lid, marr, Martine, Murtagh, purpletreefactory, Rjven, scalar, and everyone at L4DNation.com
+Stripper   : Jacob, Blade, Tabun, Stabby, CircleSquared, Visor, NF Testing    : Ammo, bink, Button, cepS, Critical, Cuda, Dolemite, DustY, epilimic, Fever, Fig, hoveller, K9, Kobra, Laugh, Lazy, Lid, marr, Martine, Murtagh, purpletreefactory, Rjven, scalar, and everyone at L4DNation.com
+Website    : Xan

 Special thanks to epilimic for all the time spent testing things himself and getting people to play full games during testing.

 ================================================================================
 Installation Instructions (Must be done in ORDER)
 ================================================================================
+Pre-install note: This guide and linked packages are for LINUX servers only.
+At this time windows is not fully supported.
+For more information on setting up a windows server please visit: http://www.l4dnation.com/confogl-and-other-configs/does-promod-work-on-windows-server/ and also note that you will still need LGOFNOC and the updated Match Vote to play Pro Mod 4.0

 Step 1 - Stop Server
 Step 2 - Install MM+SM+Updated Files combo, or skip to Step 3
 Step 3 - Install Metamod: Source